CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 ### Data Processor

 The experiment designers will provide a program that accepts a list of producer csv files and a list of consumer csv files.
-It should output 2 CSV’s that marry up the matching ID’s of messages and contains calculated results.
+It should output 2 CSV’s that marry up the matching ID’s of messages and contain calculated results.

 The first csv should contain the following durations:

-* Processing latency - total duration in milliseconds from the time the message is sent to the time the message is received
+- Processing latency - total duration in milliseconds from the time the message is sent to the time the message is received
-* Send time - total duration in milliseconds from the time the message is sent to the time the message arrives at the broker/queue/system (this is likely the ACK received time)
+- Send time - total duration in milliseconds from the time the message is sent to the time the message arrives at the broker/queue/system (this is likely the ACK received time)

 Ex: